MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/smb/voice/prepare-users.md

 If you're using a USB or wireless device, plug the device into a computer running Teams.
 You might need to go into device settings in Teams (click on your profile picture at the top of Teams, select **Settings**, and then **Devices**) and choose your device from **Audio devices**.
 For other devices, follow the instructions to set it up for use with Teams.

-To see all the devices that are supported with Teams, take a look in the [Office Devices store](https://products.office.com/microsoft-teams/across-devices/devices).
+To see all the devices that are supported with Teams, take a look in the [Teams Devices store](https://products.office.com/microsoft-teams/across-devices/devices).
+To purchases devices, contact your local reseller.
+Most major online stores also carry most Teams devices.

 ## Set up voicemail greetings and other Business Voice features